 Over the winter we need as much support from the general public as possible, and sharing our messages on social media is key to this.

 Some sample posts:

 No-one should be homeless and alone this Christmas.
 We’re supporting @crisis_uk this Christmas to ensure homeless people across the country have the support they need this winter.
-Join the campaign at https://www.crisis.org.uk/crisis-this-christmas/
+Join the campaign: https://www.crisis.org.uk/crisis-at-christmas/

 We’re proud to be standing side by side with people experiencing homelessness this Christmas.
 For just £28.22 you can give the gift of a @crisis_uk Christmas too – learn more here: https://www.crisis.org.uk/crisis-at-christmas/

 Everyone in our society should have a safe and secure home.
 But right now, many people are denied this basic human need.
 We’re supporting homeless people this Christmas with a donation to @crisis_uk.
 Please join us and learn more at: https://www.crisis.org.uk/crisis-at-christmas/